ubdsgroup/ubdsgroup.github.io/team/_posts/2019-06-01-muhanned-ibrahim.md

 alumni: true
 ---

 Muhanned started in the group as a CSTEP fellow in Summer of 2019 and has continued working as a researcher until 2021.
+He is currently a Software Engineer at Boeing in Huntsville Alabama working on the SLS rocket for the NASA Artemis mission.